chazbi/WeWork_Demand_Forecasting_Project/README.md

 The best model is Random Forest with a RMSE = 0.0408.
 Looking restrospectively, the predictions of the random forest model on average have a mean absolute error less than 3%.
 This model is recognized by the company leadership as drastically improving discount logic and potentially improving revenue by 9%.

 ## Applications
-This model takes `discount` as an input and output the predicted occupancy according to the discount and other location-specific factors.
+The model takes in `discount` as an input and output the predicted occupancy according to the discount and other location-specific factors.
 One easy application is a one-click discount solution - an internal tool for revenue optimization team.

 #### Disclaimer
 TThe purpose of this repository is strictly for coding skill demonstrations.